-The school will act in accordance with the Adverse Weather Policy where the weather could pose a risk to individuals on school site.
+The school will act in accordance with the Adverse Weather Policy where the weather could pose a risk to individuals on the school site.

-The headteacher, in liaison with the governing board, will make a decision on school closure due to severe weather on the grounds of health and safety.
-If a closure takes place, the governing board will be promptly informed.
+The Headteacher, in liaison with the executive team, will make a decision on school closure due to severe weather on the grounds of health and safety.
+If a closure takes place, the Trust board will be promptly informed.